 You can download BlueStacks 2 from the official site, for free.

-What are your experiences with BlueStack?
+How has your BlueStacks experience been so far?
 Are you using it to play Android games on your Windows computer?
-Tell us in the comments.
+Tell us in the comments section below.